Alkhioz/Arek-FontIcon/README.md

-# arek font icons
+# Arek font icons
-This was just a simple icon font set, but after a little research i decide to better make a svg icon sprite
+The implementation of a custom made font-icon set on a website.